The FDA says the risk of abuse outweighs the safety of this drug

 “After careful consideration, the agency is seeking removal based on its concern that the benefits of the drug may no longer outweigh its risks.
 This is the first time the agency has taken steps to remove a currently marketed opioid pain medication from sale due to the public health consequences of abuse.”

 The company is pushing back, saying the drug is safe and effective.
+It's not a gentle request.
 The FDA says if Endo doesn’t voluntarily pull the drug from the market, it will withdraw approval.

 Related: Florida's Governor Declares Opioid Abuse an Emergency